-Admission to ELA

-(English Language Acquisition)
+Admission to ELA (English Language Acquisition)

-The English Language Acquisition (ELA) program provides six levels of English language instruction to immigrants and refugees for a tuition fee of \$25 per guarter.
+The English Language Acquisition (ELA) program provides six levels of English language instruction to immigrants and refugees for a tuition fee of \$25 per quarter.
 Students are tested to determine their speaking, listening, reading, and writing skills prior to being placed into an appropriate class.
-Depending on levels, and time of day, classes are held on the main Pasco campus, at CBAC in Pasco, and at various sites around our service district.
+Depending on levels and time of day, classes are held on the main Pasco campus, at Columbia Basin Access Center (CBAC) in Pasco, and at various sites around our service district.
 CBC offers courses focused on workplace skills and provides support to ELA students enrolled in vocational programs.
-Students under 18 years of age are required to obtain permission from their high school in order to participate in ELA classes at CBC.
+Students under 19 years of age are required to obtain permission from their high school in order to participate in ELA classes at CBC.
 For more information, contact the Transitional Studies Division at 509.542.4701.